 - For the sake of clarity and readability, don't get fancy with the appearance of your letter.
 The reliable block letter format will suit you just fine and make for easier reading.

 - Be up front with your reason for writing.
 Hint: that's not just saying I didn't get enough financial aid.
 What is your why?
+Explain your circumstances and the specific reasons you require additional aid.

 - Keep your letter to one side of one page.